Essential Practices for Quality Assurance and Control In Construction

 Here's a refined list of tips for ensuring quality assurance and control in construction:

-• Clear Communication: It is essential to ensure that there are open lines of communication between all the parties including the clients, contractors, subcontractors, and more.
-This communication ensures all the parties understand their role in the project and can work on it correctly.
+• Clear Communication: It is essential to ensure that there are open lines of communication between all parties, including the clients, contractors, subcontractors, and others.
+This communication ensures that all parties understand their role in the project and can work on it correctly.

 • Training and Support: Provide skilled employees a chance to increase their skill set by sending them or providing them with in-house training.